splunk-terraform/terraform-provider-signalfx/website/docs/r/logs_list_chart.html.markdown

 page_title: "SignalFx: signalfx_logs_view_chart"
 sidebar_current: "docs-signalfx-resource-logs-view-chart"
 description: |-
-  Allows Terraform to create and manage Logs View charts
+  Allows Terraform to create and manage log views
 ---

 # Resource: signalfx_logs_view_chart

 You can add logs data to your Observability Cloud dashboards without turning your logs into metrics first.
-A logs view chart displays log lines in a table form in a dashboard adn shows you in detail what is happening and why.
+A log view displays log lines in a table form in a dashboard and shows you in detail what is happening and why.

 ## Example Usage